jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 * Java does not come with lists ready to go like Python does

     * They are not provided as a *language primitive*
+    * We will build something similar to Python lists later

 * Java does however have *arrays*, which are similar-ish to lists